user-cube/devops-cheatsheet/README.md

 ## Contributing

 We encourage contributions from the community!
 If you have additional cheatsheets, tips, or corrections, please submit a pull request.
 Together, we can make this repository a valuable reference for anyone working with Kubernetes.

+## Issues

+To enhance our collaborative efforts and streamline issue reporting, we have implemented three distinct templates for opening issues.
+These templates are designed to provide clear and structured information, ensuring a more efficient and effective problem-solving process.

+1. **Error Reporting Template**:
+If you encounter any bugs, glitches, or unexpected behavior within the project, please use the "Error Reporting" template.
+This template will guide you through providing essential details about the issue, such as the steps to reproduce it, the expected behavior, and any relevant error messages.

+2. **Documentation Update Template**:
+For issues related to outdated or inaccurate documentation, we encourage you to use the "Documentation Update" template.
+This template helps you articulate the specific changes required, ensuring a swift and precise update to our project's documentation.
+Your contributions to improving our documentation are highly valued.

+3. **New Documentation Creation Template**:
+Should you identify a need for new documentation or have insights on areas that lack proper documentation, please utilize the "New Documentation Creation" template.
+This template will guide you through proposing and creating new documentation, contributing to the project's overall comprehensiveness.

 ## License